Name of Case: Case Concerning Armed Activities on the Territory of the Congo (Democratic Republic of Congo vs Uganda);

 Thus, even if the DRC had not withdrawn consent, these activities will fall outside the authorization provided by the DRC.

-NB 2: The ICJ held that these military operations, which occurred in August 1998, were not covered by consent and violated principles relating to the use of force.
+Note 2: The ICJ held that these military operations, which occurred in August 1998, were not covered by consent and violated principles relating to the use of force.
 These operations could only be justified as self-defense.
 Yet, Uganda had not relied on self-defense to justify its activities in August (para 112).

-NB 3: For the situation to be qualified as an occupation, the mere use of force in one country by a foreign force is not sufficient.
+Note 3: For the situation to be qualified as an occupation, the mere use of force in one country by a foreign force is not sufficient.
 Other conditions, such as a substitution of authority, as elaborated below, must be met.

 Issues relating to occupation raised in this case are dealt with in the next blog post.